IvanovEV92/IvanovEV92/README.md

 I am a recent graduate of programming courses seeking a position or a project where my acquired skills and knowledge will be of value.
 I am well-organized and efficient developer able to work hard to achieve goals.

-Besides programming, I am keen on football⚽, computer games🎮 and music🎧.
+Besides programming, I am keen on football ⚽, computer games 🎮  and music 🎧.

 My goal for 2021 - to completely change the specialization of work.